mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 Callbacks are a cornerstone feature of ADK, providing a powerful mechanism to hook into an agent's execution process.
 They allow you to observe, customize, and even control the agent's behavior at specific, predefined points without modifying the core ADK framework code.

 **What are they?** In essence, callbacks are standard Python functions that you define.
 You then associate these functions with an agent when you create it.
-The ADK framework automatically calls your functions at key stages in the agent's lifecycle, such as:
+The ADK framework automatically calls your functions at key stages, letting you observe or intervene.
+Think of it like checkpoints during the agent's process:

-* Before or after the agent's main processing logic runs.
+* **Before the agent starts its main work on a request, and after it finishes:** When you ask an agent to do something (e.g., answer a question), it runs its internal logic to figure out the response.
+  * The `before_agent` callback executes *right before* this main work begins for that specific request.
+  * The `after_agent` callback executes *right after* the agent has finished all its steps for that request and has prepared the final result, but just before the result is returned.
+  * This "main work" encompasses the agent's *entire* process for handling that single request.
+This might involve deciding to call an LLM, actually calling the LLM, deciding to use a tool, using the tool, processing the results, and finally putting together the answer.
+These callbacks essentially wrap the whole sequence from receiving the input to producing the final output for that one interaction.
-* Before sending a request to, or after receiving a response from, the Large Language Model (LLM).
+* **Before sending a request to, or after receiving a response from, the Large Language Model (LLM):** These callbacks (`before_model`, `after_model`) allow you to inspect or modify the data going to and coming from the LLM specifically.
-* Before executing a tool (like a Python function or another agent) or after it finishes.
+* **Before executing a tool (like a Python function or another agent) or after it finishes:** Similarly, `before_tool` and `after_tool` callbacks give you control points specifically around the execution of tools invoked by the agent.

 ![intro_components.png](../assets/callback_flow.png)